Request callback

 • Knowing that oil or fuel has been poured on the road

-Section 116(3) says that it is a defence to a burnout if you can prove to the court on the balance of probabilities that the vehicle was not driven that way deliberately.
 The practical problem with this is that drivers often think they’ll avoid the fine by saying something like, “I can’t help it – the wheels spin every time I take off” or blaming the way in which the car is tuned.
 The unfortunate outcome of statements like this is that the police may believe you and then slap a red label defect on the car meaning it needs to be towed and can’t be driven until its cleared by an authorised mechanic.

-One of the main things the police must prove is that you were the actual driver at the time of the offence.
-These days burnouts are often brought to the attention of police through members of the public uploading You Tube videos, dash cam footage, and even footage from home CCTV systems.
+Police must also prove that you were the actual driver at the time of the offence.
+These days burnouts are often brought to the attention of police through members of the public uploading YouTube videos, dash cam footage, and even footage from home CCTV systems.
 Once the police have the registration number of the vehicle they will normally speak to the registered owner of the car and place what is called a ‘form of demand’ on them.
 That means they can legally force the registered owner to nominate who was driving at the time of the alleged offence.

-What if i’ve received a fine for a burnout?
+What if I’ve received a fine for a burnout?

 1. ryan says: